Precision F Strike: Theatre

 - Any time Eddie swears in Blood Brothers.
 It's not like the other characters don't mouth off from time to time, but somehow it's far more shocking (and funny) to hear the middle-class, BBC-English-speaking Edward Lyons shouting "WELL SHAG THE VICAR!" at the top of his voice.

 - Frank in the Rocky Horror Picture Show drops the film's only F-bomb.

 Frank-N-Furter: It's something you'll get used to!
 A mental mind fuck can be nice!

-Sadly bowdlerized in West Side Story: Stephen Sondheim originally wrote the last like of "Gee, Officer Krupke" as "Gee, Office Krupke, FUCK YOU!" but was forced to change it to the very silly "Krup you!", much to his chagrin at the time.
+- Sadly bowdlerized in West Side Story: Stephen Sondheim originally wrote the last line of "Gee, Officer Krupke" as "Gee, Office Krupke, FUCK YOU!" but was forced to change it to the very silly "Krup you!", much to his chagrin at the time.

 Jeff: Can't you just FUCK SOMEBODY?